-In the General Fund, on the fund basis, the actual revenues were comparable to the budget except transfer taxes and courthouse fees that generated \$ 391,816 over the budget, intergovernmental grants that generated \$ 460,751 over the budget, permits and planning and zoning fees were \$ 469,917 over the budget, and miscellaneous revenues that generated \$ 200,504 over the budget.
-The overall increase in actual revenues over budgeted revenues was \$ 1,590,597 on the Fund Financial Statements.
+In the General Fund, on the fund basis, the actual revenues were comparable to the budget except for transfer taxes, courthouse fees, and lodging taxes that generated \$ 531,602 over the budget, intergovernmental grants that generated \$ 126,979 over the budget, charges for services were \$ 167,458 over the budget, and miscellaneous revenues that generated \$ 229,005 over the budget.
+The overall increase in actual revenues over budgeted revenues was \$ 1,028,375 on the Fund Financial Statements.
 Expenses consist of General Administration, Planning and Zoning, Public Safety, and Streets and Grounds.
 General Administration disbursed more funding to the emergency services and other programs than was budgeted.
-Streets and Grounds incurred \$ 279,185 in total costs related to pass-through grant projects that were not budgeted by the Town.
-The pass-through grant revenues were also higher than the budget as result of these projects during the year.
-The capital outlay budget for General Administration did not include costs related to the Town Hall Renovations for both 37 The Circle and 39 The Circle.
-As a result, the total capital outlay for the general fund was \$ 653,299 over budget.
-The capital outlay for Streets and Grounds was \$ 45,913 over the budget because it did not include costs related to new Town signage and miscellaneous fixtures purchased during the year.
+Public Safety spent \$ 55,424 more on professional services than was budgeted.
+Some of these professional costs are being reimbursed from available grant funding for the Town.
+Streets and Grounds spent \$ 141,757 on repairs and maintenance that were related to paving projects.
+The capital outlay budget for General Administration did not include costs related to the Town Hall Renovations for 39 The Circle, which was complete during the year, and Police equipment purchases.
+As a result, the total capital outlay for the general fund was \$ 299,972 over budget.
+The Town also recognized as revenue, loan proceeds totaling \$ 2,262,474 that were received from debt financing related to the Town Hall Renovation projects with an offset of expenses totaling \$ 1,945,288 for debt service.
+Both of those amounts were not included in the budget.